mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/release-notes/1.4.2/index.md

 ### Bug fixes

 - Fixed an issue where addon links were disabled when the `konvoyconfig-kubeaddons` `ConfigMap` did not exist.
-Resolves (COPS-6997).
+(COPS-6997).

-- Because it could not be determined if Grafana was deployed in Federated Clusters, the federated Grafana dashboard ConfigMap was removed.
+- Because Grafana could not be enabled for Federated Clusters, the federated Grafana dashboard ConfigMap was removed.
 (COPS-6999)

 - The `prometheus-adapter` no longer tries to install `v1beta1.metrics.k8s.io` on clusters with metrics service, like GKE.
 (COPS-6982)